Accuity/rspec-puppet-utils/README.md

 Also if you use `let` when mocking hiera, **you can't use `:hiera` as the name due to conflicts** so you have to do something like `let!(:mock_hiera) { MockFunction.new('hiera') }`

 #####Mocha stubs and expects:
-`f.stub` and `f.expect` are helper methods for `f.stubs(:call)` and `f.expects(:call)`
+`f.stubbed` and `f.expected` are helper methods for `f.stubs(:execute)` and `f.expects(:execute)`

-Internally `#expect` will clear the rspec-puppet catalog cache.
+Internally `#expected` will clear the rspec-puppet catalog cache.
 This is because rspec-puppet will only re-compile the catalog for a test if `:title`, `:params`, or `:facts` are changed.
 This means that if you setup an expectaion in a test, it might not be satisfied because the catalog was already compiled for a previous test, and so the functions weren't called!

 Clearing the cache ensures tests aren't coupled and order dependent.
 The downside is that the catalog isn't cached and has to be re-compiled which slows down your tests.
-If you're concerned about performance and you are explicitly changing `:title`, `:params`, or `:facts` for a test, you can keep the cache intact with `f.expect(:keep_cache)`
+If you're concerned about performance and you are explicitly changing `:title`, `:params`, or `:facts` for a test, you can keep the cache intact with `f.expected(:keep_cache)`

 #####Notes:
-- You always stub the `call` method as that gets called internally
+- You always stub the `execute` method as that gets called internally
-- The `call` method takes an array of arguments
+- The `execute` method takes a set of arguments instead of an array of arguments

 ### TemplateHarness